laws-africa/indigo/docs/api/public.rst

 Field               Description                                                                         Type
 =================== =================================================================================== ==========
 amendments          List of amendments that have been applied to create this expression of the work.
-See below assent_date         Date when the work was assented to.
+See below as_at_date          Date up to which this work is up to date.
+ISO8601 assent_date         Date when the work was assented to.
 ISO8601 content_url         URL of the full content of the work.
 URL country             ISO 3166-1 alpha-2 country code that this work is applicable to.
 String